John Anderson c. 1926

-According to Anderson, David Hume's skepticism was a direct result of his inability to work out a logic, to create a coherent account of existence.
-But his mentor at Edinburgh, Norman Kemp Smith, had long argued that Hume's importance was in demonstrating the factual limits of all logic.
-If Hume had failed to work out a logic to Anderson's satisfaction this was because in his view philosophers should resist the temptation of this kind of “systematic working out” altogether (Davie 1977).
-Hume's reservations about a “systematic working out” have emerged in another form with the “linguistic return” proposed by Huw Price, the first holder of the Challis Chair of Philosophy within a united department at Sydney since the split of 1974 (and now Bertrand Russell Professor of Philosophy at the University of Cambridge).
+According to Anderson, David Hume’s skepticism was a direct result of his inability to work out a logic, to create a coherent account of existence.
+But his mentor at Edinburgh, Norman Kemp Smith, had long argued that Hume’s importance was in demonstrating the factual limits of all logic.
+If Hume had failed to work out a logic to Anderson’s satisfaction this was because in his view philosophers should resist the temptation of this kind of “systematic working out” altogether (Davie 1977).
+Hume’s reservations about a “systematic working out” have emerged in another form with the “linguistic return” proposed by Huw Price, who became the first appointment to the Challis Chair of Philosophy within a united department at Sydney since the split of 1974.
 Price describes the project as a “linguistic retooling of metaphysics” (Price 2011, p.
-18) and the attempt specifically to avoid Mackie's “placement” issue which arises from an obsession with the representational aspect of language (although Mackie himself regarded this with Anderson as an ontological issue – see section 5.4 below).
-On Price's view plurality exists in the world of an entirely familiar kind: a plurality of ways of talking and ways of behaviour which don't need to be mirrored in an ontology of any kind.
+18) and the attempt specifically to avoid Mackie’s “placement” issue which arises from an obsession with the representational aspect of language (although Mackie himself regarded this with Anderson as an ontological issue – see section 5.4 below).
+On Price’s view plurality exists in the world of an entirely familiar kind: a plurality of ways of talking and ways of behaviour which don’t need to be mirrored in an ontology of any kind.

 It has been observed that Anderson’s most prominent students accepted in fact very little of his system.
 It is still the case that their most fundamental philosophical commitments can be traced to the boldness of Anderson’s position.
 And Armstrong suggests that the philosopher at some point can only outline his or her most basic commitments.
 In Armstrong’s case Stephen Mumford summarises the position: no God, no non-spatial minds, no abstract entities beyond space-time, no Platonic forms or realm of universals; an austere ontology without transcendent universals, realm of numbers, transcendent standards of value, timeless propositions, non-existent objects, possibilia, possible worlds, abstract classes.
 (Mumford 2007 p.
 5.)
 Armstrong diverges from Anderson in his emphasis upon scientific naturalism, in the position that the world is to be completely described in terms of a completed physics.
 What properties exist will ultimately be determined solely by science, and the results will inevitably seem counter-intuitive within the perspective of Aristotelian common sense.
 But for Armstrong this scientific view can be reconciled with a form of metaphysical realism derived from Anderson’s teaching which takes universals to exist immanently rather than in a transcendent realm; which takes the world to contain nothing but particulars having properties and being related to each other; which takes the world to be nothing but a single spatio-temporal system; which regards reality as a world of states of affairs conceived as particulars bearing properties; which insists that states of affairs are the smallest units of existence since neither particulars nor universals are capable of independent existence.